andyttran/guide_to_algorithms/README.md

 ```
 PROBLEM SET 2:
-You are given an collection based on your language, write a few functions
+You are given a collection based on your language, write a few functions
 that perform operations on this collection.
 Determine with the time
 complexity is for each solution.